-We’ve installed air quality sensors at three locations around Waterford Township.
-These stations continuously measure levels of fine particulate matter (PM2.5)—tiny particles in the air that can affect our lungs and overall health.
+We’ve installed air quality sensors at five locations around Waterford Township.
+These stations continuously measure levels of fine particulate matter (PM2.5)—tiny particles in the air that can enter our lungs and affect overall health.
 The results are displayed in an easy-to-understand format using the U.S. EPA’s Air Quality Index (AQI), a national standard for tracking air pollution.

 This network allows us to: